Unpublished Research Paper

 This brief is offered as a call to complement recruiting efforts with a dismantling of existing white systems and practices that work to exclude or “filter” non-white teacher candidates out of teacher- preparatory programs and the teaching profession.
 As the American Association of Colleges for Teacher Education (AACTE) claimed in its 2022 call for conference proposals, “simply recruiting teachers from diverse backgrounds is insufficient.
 Efforts that sustain and affirm these teachers are necessary to the goal of diversifying the educator workforce.”
 In teacher preparation, this will entail undoing traditionally white practices known to alienate and drive teacher candidates of color away from teaching (Carter Andrews et al., 2019; Johnson & Lehner, 2020).

 Lybeck, Rick; Johnson, Andrew P.; and Grigsby, Maria-Renee, "Undoing Whiteness to Diversify Teacher Education and the Teaching Force" (2022).
-Elementary and Literacy Education Faculty Publications.
+Elementary and Literacy Education Department Publications.
 157.

 Creative Commons License